Institutional and Regulatory Approvals

-All publications, projects, posters, patents, trademarks, or other tangible outcomes resulting from Tufts CTSI’s funding and services must acknowledge Tufts CTSI’s NIH CTSA award and comply with the NIH Public Access Policy.
+All publications, projects, posters, patents, trademarks, or other tangible outcomes resulting from Tufts CTSI’s funding and services must acknowledge Tufts CTSI’s NIH CTSA award (UM1TR004398) and comply with the NIH Public Access Policy.
 Tufts CTSI relies on these citations as a critical performance measure when reporting annual productivity to NCATS.
 Detailed guidelines for citations are available here.

 Post-Award Dissemination and Implementation Support

-Tufts CTSI will make funding available for journal fees, including publication processing and open access charges.
+Additionally, Tufts CTSI will make funding available for journal fees, including publication processing and open access charges.
 Award recipients may request such support once a manuscript has been accepted for publication in a peer-reviewed journal.
-It will be made available for each research team within five years after the project end date, provided they comply with the NIH Public Access Policy and appropriately acknowledge Tufts CTSI’s NIH CTSA award.
+It will be made available for each research team for two years after the project end date, provided they comply with the NIH Public Access Policy and appropriately acknowledge Tufts CTSI’s NIH CTSA award.
 Such support will be limited to two eligible publications per research project.
 To maximize the impact and visibility of research findings, Tufts CTSI may offer funding to support dissemination of study results in comparable open access platforms.

 Future Review Commitment